-

 * **Technical authors** who want to reuse or reference these concepts in their own specifications or documentation. | |

-* **Spec writers**, who need to normatively or informatively reference the concept herein in their own specifications or documentation. | |
+* ** Editors/Technical writers**, who need to normatively or informatively reference the concept herein in their own specifications or documentation. | |

-* **User agent developers**, who want to align implementations with design and privacy principles as described in the manner described in this document. | |
+* **User agent implementers**, who want to align implementations with design and privacy principles as described in the manner described in this document. | |

 * **Regulators and policymakers**, who need understand what constitutes a user agent. |